Do your health vision and goals stay in the rear-view mirror when you leave home in search of some rest and relaxation?

 These same snack and food ideas also work if you’re traveling by car, since you can pack them in a cooler.
 If I’m driving and know I have a refrigerator at my hotel, I might boil a dozen eggs at home and take them for a healthy, on-the-go breakfast.
 And this works especially well if I’m attending a conference where schedules are tight.

 Once at your destination

 Stop by a grocery store (or a drug store with convenience foods).
 Small containers of non-dairy milks, bottled water if the tap water is a concern, Greek yogurt, fresh fruit, nuts, and other items will allow you to skip the pastry-rich continental breakfasts offered at hotels.
 And to snack without relying on vending machines and other less healthy options.

 Exercise in your room, using an extra bath towel as a mat to do sit-ups, push-ups, planks or a brief yoga routine (you can find some on YouTube, including one of my favorites.)
 But if your hotel has a fitness center, it’s easiest to use that.
 Also, planning to exercise in the morning will give you the best chance of actually following through.
 If you can get up a half-hour earlier, think of how great you’ll feel by starting your day in a way that supports you.

 Create accountability with your traveling companions, whether co-workers or family.
 Meet in the lobby at a set time for a walk around the city or some other physical activity.
 Walking is a great way to get moving and see your new environment.
 And many cities have companies that now promote active adventures – sightseeing tours that go from landmark to landmark by running, such as the Freedom Trail Run in Boston, or by bicycling.
-Before a conference last year in Salt Lake City, we had a great heart- and leg-pumping evening with Salt Lake City Bicycle Tours
+Before a conference last year in Utah, we had a great heart- and leg-pumping evening with Salt Lake Bicycle Tours